2021–22 Portsmouth F.C. season: FA Cup

 Portsmouth were drawn at home against Harrow Borough in the first round and to Harrogate Town in the second round.

 EFL Cup

 Portsmouth were drawn away to Millwall in the first round.

 EFL Trophy

 Pompey were drawn into Southern Group B alongside AFC Wimbledon, Crystal Palace U21s and Sutton United.
-The group stage fixtures were confirmed on August, 23.
+The group stage fixtures were confirmed on the 23rd of August.
 In the knock-out stages, Portsmouth were drawn away to Cambridge United.

-Hampshire Senior Cup

-Pompey were drawn away to Basingstoke Town and AFC Stoneham in the second and third round respectively.